Getting RTXI:

 Give your password when prompted.
 The script will also prompt you for an installation mode.

 RTXI will not perform in real-time, but with this option, it can be installed this way on systems without a real-time kernel.
+This is used for trying out RTXI and testing purposes.

 $ sudo rtxi